 Cost is a crucial factor to consider when deciding what college to attend.
 At Lincoln University, the tuition for in-state residents is $10,680.
 Combined with fees of $430, the $850 cost of books and supplies.

-Out-of-state residents can expect to pay more.
+Out-of-state students can expect to pay more.
 While the costs for room, board, and other expenses are the same, out-of-state tuition is significantly higher.
 Out-of-state students must pay $11,110 in tuition.

 Students at Lincoln University are eligible for federal financial aid.
-The average federal aid awarded to students at Lincoln University was $3,370 last year. with 25% of students were awarded federal aid.
+The average federal aid awarded to students at Lincoln University was $3,370 last year, with 25% of students being awarded federal aid.